Click here for 2017

 "Non-Destructive Testing (NDT) is testing and evaluation that does not destroy the test object.
 NDT is vital for constructing and maintaining all types of components and structures.
 Non-Destructive tests are done to detect internal or external imperfections, to determine structure, composition, or properties, or to measure geometric characteristics without affecting the form, fit, or function of the test object or material.
 To detect different defects such as cracking and corrosion, there are different methods of testing available, such as X-ray (where cracks show up on the film) and ultrasound )where cracks show up as an echo blip on the screen."

 Course: Weld Quality and Inspection, Welding Codes, Specifications and Safety

-The qualification and certification standards for entry level welders and welding technicians as established by The American Welding Society will be covered in all four modules.
+The qualification and certification standards for entry level welders and welding technicians as established by The American Welding Society will be covered in all modules.

 Participants will receive a complete set of training material for use in class room.
 Lunch each day will be covered by Weld-Ed.

 Registration will be canceled with full refund of fee in case a class cancels due to enrollment with less than ten applicants.
 Notice of cancellation will be given one month prior to the start of class.

 Secondary and post-secondary teachers are eligible to apply for Weld-Ed subsidized training.
 These courses will be awarded a Certificate of Attendance by the National Center for Welding Education and Training.